bpiyush/TestOfTime/README.md

 Please also consider looking at the following related papers:

 * Wu et al, [Audio-Text Models Do Not Yet Leverage Natural Language](https://arxiv.org/abs/2303.10667).
 Like us, they too check if models capture event ordering, albeit for audio-text models.
+* Yuksekgonul et al, [When and why vision-language models behave like bags-of-words, and what to do about it?](https://arxiv.org/abs/2210.01936), ICLR 2023.
+They test image-language models for understanding of object propertries, relational understanding and order sensitivity.